-Section 9.
+Section 10.
 Compensatory Time

-- A. Compensatory time is granted on an hour-for-hour basis, in lieu of overtime pay for irregular or occasional overtime. - 1.
-When an employee's pay exceeds GS-10, Step 10, and the employee is FLSA exempt, then the supervisor may require the employee to take compensatory time in lieu of overtime pay. - 2.
-Employees will be notified in advance when there is a change in the practice for payment of compensatory time or overtime. - 3.
-Overtime work performed under 7 USC 2260 or successor, may not beearned as compensatory time off in lieu of overtime pay.
+- 1. When an employee's pay exceeds GS-10, Step 10, and the employee is FLSA exempt, then the supervisor may require the employee to take compensatory time in lieu of overtime pay for irregular or occasional overtime.
+See HRDG 4550 Premium Pay. - 2.
+Overtime work performed under 7 USC 7753 or successor, may not be earned as compensatory time off in lieu of overtime pay.